qmk/qmk_firmware/docs/ref_functions.md

 ### `update_tri_layer_state(state, x, y, z)`
 The other function is `update_tri_layer_state(state, x, y, z)`.
 This function is meant to be called from the [`layer_state_set_*` functions](custom_quantum_functions.md#layer-change-code).
 This means that any time that you use a keycode to change the layer, this will be checked.
 So you could use `LT(layer, kc)` to change the layer and it will trigger the same layer check.

+There are a couple of caveats to this method:
-The caveat to this method is that you cannot access the `z` layer without having `x` and `y` layers on, since if you try to activate just layer `z`, it will run this code and turn off layer `z` before you could use it.
-Additionally, layer `z` must be a higher layer than `x` and `y`.
+1. You cannot access the `z` layer without having `x` and `y` layers on, since if you try to activate just layer `z`, it will run this code and turn off layer `z` before you could use it.
+2. Because layers are processed from the highest number `z` should be a higher layer than `x` and `y` or you may not be able to access it.

 #### Example